Pmallela798/daily-habit-tracker/README.md

 Then navigate to the project directory:

-cd src

 Install Required Packages

-pip install-r requiremnts.txt
+pip install -r requirements.txt

+cd daily-habit-tracker

 Run the Application